Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 ApplicationRecordDataTypes are compatible if and only if one of the following conditions applies:

-#@SECTION: 1.
-All elements at
+ 1. All elements at

 the same record position are of compatible Autosar DataTypes either ApplicationCompositeDataTypes or Application PrimitiveDataTypes).

-#@SECTION: 2.
-In the context of a DataPrototypeMapping,
+ 2. In the context of a DataPrototypeMapping,

 for each Application
 RecordElement of the required ApplicationRecordDataType a SubEle